Vital Wealth Strategies

 Key Takeaways:

-Learn More About Brad:
+Learn More About Gretchen:

-Official Website: bradpoulos.com
+Official Website: redbikeadvisors.com

 Resources:

-Visit www.vitalstrategies.com to download FREE resources
+Visit vitalstrategies.com to download FREE resources

 Listen to the podcast on your favorite app: Vital Wealth Strategies Podcast | Tax & Financial Strategies for Entrepreneurs